-- We are one of ten District and Borough councils in Hertfordshire. - We provide a wide range of local services including planning and building control, housing, waste and environmental services. - We are represented by 58 District Councillors in 20 wards, directly elected to serve four year terms. - We directly employ 392 full time equivalent employees. - We work with and support partners including the police, local and voluntary services, town and parish councils and health colleagues. - We own our own housing stock and also work with a number of partner housing associations to provide homes for local people. - We work with a number of commercial partner organisations that provide local services on our behalf.
+- We are one of ten District and Borough councils in Hertfordshire. - We provide a wide range of local services including planning and building control, housing, waste and environmental services. - We are represented by 58 District Councillors in 20 wards, directly elected to serve four year terms.

+- We directly employ 348 full time equivalent employees. - We work with and support partners including the police, local and voluntary services, town and parish councils, Hertfordshire County Council and the National Health Service. - We own our own housing stock and also work with a number of partner housing associations to provide homes for local people. - We work with a number of commercial partner organisations that provide local services on our behalf.